Misophonia: "Action perception" (Berger–Gander–Kumar) model

 The action perception model arguably represents a major advance over previous theoretical work in this area, particularly in its ability to explain the neuroimaging data on misophonia published before 2024, when the theory was first proposed.
-Additionally, by focusing on higher-order "motor representations" of objects/actions that are abstracted from their initial sensory information and represented in association cortex (i.e., motor/premotor and limbic areas), the model can be applied to both the auditory and non-auditory triggers of misophonia (i.e., misokinesia) just as easily.
+Additionally, by focusing on higher-order "motor representations" of objects or actions that are abstracted from their initial sensory information and represented in association cortex (i.e., (pre)motor and limbic areas), the model can be applied to both the auditory and non-auditory triggers of misophonia (i.e., misokinesia) just as easily.
 But the action perception model appears to apply only to misophonic reactions to human-generated trigger sounds.
 The action perception model appears consistent with certain clinical features of misophonia, such as the extreme context-specificity of the condition, given that the perceived (even if incorrectly perceived) source of the sound and whether the source can be identified appear to be among the largest drivers of the severity of a given misophonic reaction.
 Last, although still largely speculative, the action perception model provides an explanation for the peculiar observation that many people with misophonia (46.7% of this population in a recent study by Kumar's group) engage in mimicry (deliberate or unconscious imitation of the trigger sound).
 As the anterior insula is engaged when counter-imitating an action (i.e., performing the opposite of the imitated movement), Kumar and colleagues theorize that this mimicry conveys an "error signal" that helps inhibit the hyperactive insular cortex involved in the triggering process, thereby reducing the intensity of the misophonic response.

 Despite its apparent success in explaining findings in the misophonia literature, the action perception model's predictions are largely untested, and many aspects of the model rely on empirical studies with substantial methodological limitations.
 The basic neural mechanisms of action perception, mimicry, and the role (if any) of the "human mirror neuron system" within a broader social cognition framework in non-clinical populations must be further explored.
 The role of other co-occurring conditions, particularly those such as autism that are known to both affect social cognition and cooccur with misophonia at exceptionally high rates, is also an area for future research to explore and test the model.
 The evidence supporting the action perception model is essentially correlational, not causal; that is, it is unclear whether motor representations cause misophonic reactions or misophonia is a primarily auditory experience sometimes accompanied by motor representations.